Helping our students succeed

 Insurance is automatically billed to all students at the start of each semester.

-- Billed in July/August - Coverage for Aug.
-25 through Dec.
-25
+- Billed in July/August — Coverage for August 25th to December 25th

-- Billed in November/December - Coverage for Dec.
-26 through April 23
+- Billed in November/December — Coverage for December 26th to April 23rd

-- Billed in March/April - Coverage for April 24 through Aug.
-24
+- Billed in March/April — Coverage for April 24th to August 24th

 Roughly five (5) weeks prior to the start of these periods you will be billed for your coverage.
 Insurance charges will appear on your account as a separate item titled “Health Insurance”.
 Account summaries may be obtained by logging into myROSS.
 It is the student's responsibility to make sure this insurance enrollment or waiver information is current.